How to use AI to write emails, edit drafts, and fix your tone

 A few things to keep in mind

 AI is a writing assistant, not a replacement for your judgment.
 Always read through what it produces and make sure it sounds like you, says what you actually mean, and fits your audience.
-A few specifics:

 - Your voice matters.
 The goal isn’t to have AI write everything for you.
-It’s to get past the blank page faster so you can focus on making the message yours.
+It’s to get past the blank page so you can focus on making the message yours.